Skip to main content

 A well-designed reversal protocol is sequential, addressing each part of the HPG axis in a logical order.
 The primary goal is to transition from direct testicular stimulation to self-sustaining hormonal production driven by the brain.

 A common approach after discontinuing TRT involves a multi-stage process.
 The first phase often begins with HCG.
 By directly stimulating the testes, HCG rapidly works to reverse atrophy and restore intratesticular testosterone.
 This phase can last for several weeks.
-Once is re-established, the HCG is discontinued, and the second phase begins.
+Once testicular function is re-established, the HCG is discontinued, and the second phase begins.

 This phase typically involves the introduction of a SERM, such as Clomiphene Citrate.
 The SERM’s role is to restart the body’s own signaling from the top down, encouraging the hypothalamus and pituitary to resume their natural production of GnRH, LH, and FSH.
 This transition from an external signal (HCG) to an internally generated one (via SERM stimulation) is the central principle of recovery.